The Ultimate Guide to Travel Nurse Housing & Resources

 Sure, you can do it all on your own, but do you really want to?
 Maybe you’ve been locating and securing housing on your own for countless assignments, just know that there are options to make the process simple, convenient, and as safe as possible.

 Travelers Haven Partnership

 Through an innovative partnership, we offer apartments, privately-owned properties, and hotels in the most convenient way.
 With the guidance of your housing specialist (yes, you have one), Travelers Haven will locate and secure an apartment, rent, furniture, and set up utilities — rolling all these costs into 1 affordable payment.
 You read that right.
 But it gets even better.
 Your deposit is guaranteed, and most of the time, there is no credit check required.

 Apartment Leads Service

 Maybe all of these options sound great, but you still want to do it yourself.
 We get it.
 And we have a perk just for you do-it-yourselfers.
-Tell your recruiter you’d like a list of fully-vetted properties.
+Tell your recruiter or housing specialist you’d like a list of fully-vetted properties.
 Our specialists can offer recommendations on properties and vendors TNAA has used in the area where you’ll be traveling.
 All of the arrangements will be up to you, but we steer you toward traveler-friendly options.

 TNAA Housing Reviews